Sarcasm/.emacs.d/README.md

 -------

     git clone git@github.com:Sarcasm/.emacs.d.git ~/.emacs.d
-    emacs -Q

-The config uses *el-get* (https://github.com/dimitri/el-get), to install please refer to the project page.
+The config uses *el-get* (https://github.com/dimitri/el-get).
+Please refer to the project page to install it.
+It is recommended to install it using in a non-customized Emacs instance, with `emacs -Q`, otherwise the loading the configuration will probably results in failures as el-get won't be installed.

 Configuration
 -------------